rainbow-industries/rainbow-service/README.md

 Actions are implemented as async methods on the controller.
 If they throw errors, they will be returned as a server error.
 If they return data, the data will be returned as JSON object to the client.

-The `request``object isa an instance of the request object of the [HTTP2-Server](https://github.com/distributed-systems/http2-server)
+The `request` object is an instance of the request object of the [HTTP2-Server](https://github.com/distributed-systems/http2-server)

 **Return JSON**